CloudwickShared/AWSsessions/README.md

 You will need to: have an AWS account

 One slight thing which makes this not completely clockwork: you need to be aware of what region you're in.
-This tutorial assumes eu-west-1 because I'm eurocentric and anglophone (and a quarter Irish ;-) ).
+This tutorial assumes eu-west-1 because I'm based in the EU (and a quarter Irish ;-) ).

 ## Access Keys

 Log in here: https://console.aws.amazon.com/iam/home?region=eu-west-1#security_credential

 and create and save a new access key.
 You only get one chance to save it, but it's not a huge tragedy if you lose it: you just have to create another one.
+You will need it at the end of the process.

 ## Launching a new EC2 workstation instance